 I wrote One Punk Summer in Berlin.
 I was spending a year there on an exchange program.
-I arrived just days before reunification.
-Pieces of the communist police state’s skeleton were still to be seen: A ransacked Checkpoint Charlie that had been taken over by the homeless; long sections of wall were intact, colorfully pained with grafitti on the west facing side, barren brown plaster on the other.
+I arrived three days before reunification.
+The communist police state had collapsed, but famous symbols of its existence could still to be visited: A ransacked Checkpoint Charlie that had been taken over by the homeless; long sections of intact wall, colorfully pained with graffiti on the west facing side, pale brown plaster on the other.
 Machine gun towers with spotlights stood tall.
 I climbed up in one of them and looked around.
-It smelled like piss.
 You could see for miles.
-It was a well-designed guard station, with a great view of no-man’s land, a wide swath cleared of all trees and brush several hundred yards wide stretching as far as you could see to the left and to the right.

 In my prison-cell sized dorm room, painted with black and white pro-Stalinist art by whoever had it before me, I opened my Tandy 1100FD laptop and plugged it into my toaster-sized voltage converter.
 I started a cassette tape rolling of collected random punk songs.
-The music was fast, exciting, completely discordant — and I banged out the story to Ramones, Fear — Hüsker Dü.
+The music was fast, exciting, completely discordant — and I banged out One Punk Summer to the Ramones, Fear — Hüsker Dü.